mr-chew/mr-chew.github.io/_posts/2021-9-2-Bash-Completion.md

 categories: [Debian, Bash]
 ---

 Bash Completion is a useful feature where we type a partial command and press Tab to complete it.
-Hoever it is not enabled in Debian by default.
+However it is not enabled in Debian by default.
 First we need to install it and then update the profile file.

 ```bash